andrzejkaras/browser-extension-event-bus/README.md

 # ONE MORE WARN

-It's implementation of 0.0.1 version.
+It's implementation of beta version.
 So please watch out while using it.
 All insights, tips and bug reports are welcome!

 # Changelog